FriendsOfEpub/blitz-tasks/README.md

 - automate replacing the document title with headings found in a document;
 - set a default language for each document;
+- prettify the markup of each document;
 - optimize images;
-- minify stylesheets;
+- minify or prettify stylesheets;
-- minify scripts;
+- minify or prettify scripts;
 - delete files.

 #### Document Title